-16 Fundamental Commercial Photography (3)
+016 Fundamental Commercial Photography (3)

 Lecture 2 hours.
 Laboratory 3 hours.
 Not offered each semester.
-Prerequisite: Photography 102 with a grade of "C" or better.
+Prerequisite: Photography 009 or 101 with a grade of "C" or better.
+Advisory: Photography 102.

-This course covers the major phases of commercial and illustrative photography as they apply to publication photography.
+Students in this course learn the major areas of commercial and illustrative photography as they apply to publication photography with emphasis on studio lighting and business techniques.

-20 Beginning Photojournalism (4) CSU
+020 Beginning Photojournalism (4) UC:CSU

 Lecture 2 hours.
 Laboratory 6 hours.
-Prerequisite: Photography 101 with a grade of "C" or better.
+Advisory: Photography 101.

-Students learn photojournalism methods, news, feature and sports photography and documentary photography.
+Students learn photojournalism methods, news, feature and sports photography and documentary photography for print and online publications.
+Students should have their own DSLR camera.

-21 News Photography (4) CSU
+021 News Photography (4) CSU

 Lecture 2 hours.
 Laboratory 6 hours.
-Prerequisite: Photography 20 with a grade of "C" or better.
+Prerequisite: Photography 020 with a grade of "C" or better.